baihacker/main/docs/_posts/2020-04-12-The_prefix-sum_of_multiplicative_function_dirichlet_convolution.md

 This kind of approach is also known as **Lord Du sieve** [3], which focuses on two helper functions.

 # Implementations
-In the implementation section, we only consider two helper functions:
+In the implementation section, we only consider two helper functions and try to solve the two problems:
 * **case M.** find $sf(n)$ when $f=g*h$ ($g$, $h$ are known), or
 * **case I.** find $sg(n)$ when $g=f/h$ ($f$, $h$ are known).
 We can rewrite it as $g*h=f$.

 If there are more than two helper functions, apply these implementations more than one time.

 ## **Raw** implementations
-For **case M.**, a **raw** implementation is to evaluate $G*H$ based on $G$ and $H$ directly.
+For **case M.**, the **raw** implementation means to evaluate $G*H$ directly.

-Since the formula is raw, we don't have enough information to optimize it.
+Since this is a raw expression, we don't have enough information to optimize it.
 This also means we can use any idea to optimize it.

 ## **Prefix-sum** implementation
 For **case M.**, **case I.**, by iterating each coefficient of $H=\sum\frac{h(i)}{i^s}$, there are two formulas: